A Day by the Sea: Critical reception

 The play divided the critics.
 There was general agreement that the piece was reminiscent of the plays of Chekhov, but some found it static and lacking Chekhovian depth.
-Ivor Brown in The Observer called it "second rate … a competent pastiche of Russian fin de siècle theatre", albeit "very handsomely" done.
+Ivor Brown in The Observer called it "second rate ... a competent pastiche of Russian fin de siècle theatre", albeit "very handsomely" done.
 Others found it thoughtful and touching.
 The Times called it "essentially a poetic theme – treated gently, stylishly, prosaically".
 The Spectator said, "Frustration and nostalgia are the predominant themes of the play, given fine acting, direction, and production".
-The critic J. C. Trewin called it "a curiously undramatic, derivative piece … but its lingering tenderness can find the heart."
+The critic J. C. Trewin called it "a curiously undramatic, derivative piece ... but its lingering tenderness can find the heart."
 The reviewer in The Sphere said, "Mr Hunter skilfully depicts a household more than usually stocked with unfulfilled lives".

 Revival

-The play was revived in London at the Southwark Playhouse in 2017, with John Sackville in the leading role of Julian.
+The play was revived in London at the Finborough Theatre in 2008, directed by Tom Cooper, with a cast including Juliet Ackroyd, Lucy Russell, Romy Tennant and Stephen Omer.
+It was revived again at the Southwark Playhouse in 2017, with John Sackville in the leading role of Julian.